By Don Quilici

-We are trolling with silver Herring Dodger flasher blades and live minnows at a depth of 160-280 feet.
-Ski Run Mound has also been good for jigging with White Star Jigs tipped with a minnow, early in the morning."
+We are trolling with silver Herring Dodger flasher blades and live minnows at a depth of 160-280 feet."

-LAKE TAHOE - East Shore: Gene St. Denis: "The local guys are toplining at the Logan Shoal buoys for Macks and rainbows.
-They are trolling in 20-25 feet of water with silver/black, No. 11 Rapala lures or No. 9 Count Down Rapala lures.
+LAKE TAHOE - East Shore: Gene St. Denis: "The local guys are toplining at the Cave Rock Shelf for Macks and rainbows.
+They are trolling in 20-40 feet of water with silver/black, No. 11 Rapala lures or No. 9 Count Down Rapala lures.

-Fishing as been good for Macks 2-7 pounds, when trolling silver Herring Dodger flasher blades and live minnows at 150-220 feet.
+Fishing as been good for Macks 2-7 pounds, when trolling silver Herring Dodger flasher blades and live minnows at a depth of 150-240 feet.

 Tell the fishermen that the Cave Rock Ramp will closed on Friday as they will be working on it."

 TOPAZ LAKE: Chuck Fields at Topaz Lake Marina (775) 266-3550 reported, "There is no one out fishing this morning (Tuesday).
 It was slow this last weekend.
 There were not five boats on the lake, but people did catch fish.

 On couple from Reno caught a total of 11 fish on Needlefish lures trolled in the top 10 feet of water."

 TOPAZ LAKE: Chuck Haltom of Carson City reported that he and his partner caught a total of six trout on Saturday while trolling at a depth of about 15 feet with silver/black Rapala lures.